Arvada Library Redesign

 -

-The Arvada Library Redesign project kicks off in July with our robust community engagement and outreach efforts, followed by program of service and site design.
+The Arvada Library Redesign project kicked off in early 2024 with a market analysis, followed by robust community engagement and outreach efforts in July of that year.